-ISDN connections are known for providing better data speeds and higher quality than traditional analogue connections.
-Faster speeds and better connections allow data to be sent more reliably than the antiquated systems of the past, with little to no distortion, providing a better overall experience.
+ISDN connections have a reputation for providing better speeds and higher quality than traditional connections.
+Faster speeds and better connections allow data transmissions to travel more reliably.

 History of ISDN

-In recent years, ISDN has been replaced by broadband internet access connections like DSL, WAN and Cable Modems.
-That said, it is often still used as a backup in the instance that a main line fails.
+Today, ISDN has been replaced by broadband internet access connections like DSL, WAN, and cable modems.
+It is still used as a backup when the main lines fail.